 Addition:

-10.101 Knobs, operating levers, push-buttons, rockers and the like, for operating switches in switched socket-outlets, shall be of insulating material, unless their accessible metal parts are separated from the metal parts of the mechanism by double insulation or reinforced insulation or, as an alternative, they are reliably connected to earth.
+10.101 Knobs, operating levers, push-buttons, rockers and the like, for operating switches in switched socket-outlets, shall be of insulating material, unless their accessible metal parts are separated from the metal parts of the mechanism by double insulation or reinforced insulation or as an alternative, they are reliably connected to earth.

-Compliance is checked by inspection and by the tests of Clauses 17 and 21.
+Compliance is checked by inspection and by the tests of 17 and 21.

 10.102 Metal parts of the switch mechanism, such as the spindle or the pivot of the dolly or rocker that are not insulated from live parts shall not protrude from the enclosure.